-In the Graduate School Preparation Program, you’ll receive four weeks of training designed to prepare you for successful graduate-level studies at a U.S. university.
+In the Graduate School Preparation Program, you’ll receive five weeks of training designed to prepare you for successful graduate-level studies at a U.S. university.

 The program is divided into three main components:

 Academic Preparation — including vocabulary development, reading comprehension, academic writing, note-taking, critical thinking skills and small-group work

 Verbal Communication — including presentation skills, pronunciation and participating in and leading discussions